zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-07-29-veggie-stir-fry-template/index.md

 I almost never do this because I'm lazy, and I like to use ginger for meat applications more than veggie applications.
 But it's totally reasonable to add a light refreshing difference to the stir-fry.

+### Spices

+Most often I'll only use some chili flakes for heat, or some crushed sichuan peppercorns for a floral, citrus note, but not enough to make the resulting dish numbing.
+Other spices are totally viable too, experiment with it!

 ### Dried shrimp

 This has a ton of umami, it's fantastic.
 I use it for veggies that don't have a lot of flavor on their own and need an extra boost.
 Or just to add extra complexity.